 Best for fans of unreliable narrators

 The Woman in the Window is one of the few thrillers that really held my attention throughout.
-It’s got an unreliable narrator — an agoraphobic, alcoholic woman who believes she witnessed her neighbor being stabbed.
+It has an unreliable narrator: an agoraphobic, alcoholic woman who believes she witnessed a neighbor in an apartment across from hers being stabbed.
 Then, the woman appears totally fine.

-It’s a popular modern thriller that really delivers what readers love.
+It’s a popular modern thriller that really delivers on everything thriller readers love.

 Conclusion

-Those are the best psychological thriller books to read for shocking twists that keep you glued to the pages.
-To recap and help you decide what to read first or next, mine and my readers’ top 2 picks are:
+The best psychological thriller books of all time are popular novels with shocking twists that keep you glued to the pages.
+To recap and help you decide what to read next, the top 2 picks are: